 Phyllis Greenberg Heideman and Richard D. Heideman Fellow Ms. Hamutal Jackobson Girshengorn

 Ms. Hamutal Jackobson Girshengorn is a PhD candidate in history at the University of Virginia, where she has served as a teaching assistant in German, western civilization, and modern Jewish history.
 She received a bachelor’s degree in history from Tel Aviv University in Israel and an MA in history from the University of Virginia.
-For her Phyllis Greenberg Heideman and Richard D. Heideman Fellowship, she is conducting research for her project “Not Drawn to Scale: Maps and the Holocaust: 1939 to the Present.”
+For her Phyllis Greenberg Heideman and Richard D. Heideman Fellowship, she conducted research for her project “Not Drawn to Scale: Maps and the Holocaust: 1939 to the Present.”

 Ms. Jackobson Girshengorn has received several honors and fellowships, including being selected for the 2011–12 University of Virginia–Humboldt University Graduate Exchange Program, a full Graduate Presidential Fellowship from the University of Virginia, and a Jewish Studies Interdisciplinary Graduate Fellowship from the University of Virginia.

 Her current research interests include memory studies; the use of cartography and cartographical representations of the Holocaust; gender, family, and children in Germany after World War II; psychoanalysis and history; European intellectual history; east European Jewish history and thought; and Jewish historiography.
 She has English, German, French, and Hebrew language skills.